Annual Report 2020

-Like many organisations, International Alert spent much of 2020 unable to work in the ways to which we have become accustomed.
-This necessitated new innovative approaches from our headquarters and country teams – our people responded to the challenge with conviction and creativity.
+Like many organisations, International Alert spent much of 2020 unable to work in the ways we were used to.
+This necessitated new innovative approaches from our headquarters and country teams, and our people responded to the challenge with conviction and creativity.

 Our teams in Kyrgyzstan, Nigeria and the Philippines designed new projects to actively address unique conflict dynamics caused by COVID-19; others, such as our DRC and Lebanon teams, adapted their existing work to take account of this new context.

-Their hard work and dedication let International Alert continue to deliver high-quality peacebuilding across Africa, Asia, Europe, the Middle East and North Africa.
+Their hard work and dedication allowed International Alert to continue delivering high quality peacebuilding across Africa, Asia, Europe, the Middle East and North Africa.